graphicore/varla-varfo/Emsquare/Volume-01/Issue-01/Main-Article.md

     - "Emsquare/Volume-01/main.css"
 ---

 The biggest key on the keyboard is the space key.
-Typography starts there and its parent space, the “imaginary” em square.
+Typography starts with its parent space, the “imaginary” em square, into rectangles of the same height as the em square representing the default widths of each glyph in a font, including the space.
+These rectangles are only "defaults", as the space between lines,  between glyphs, and the word space, can be changed by the user, and then by the final display of font in print or screen.

 ## Square one.